mushrifshahreyar/Server_Java/README.md

 Functions included:
-    404: Page not found, Server doesnt find the file.
+    404: Page not found, Server doesnt find the file. \n
-    200: OK, if server finds the file it responds with the content passed in the request.
+    200: OK, if server finds the file it responds with the content passed in the request. \n
-    301: Permanently Moved, if it detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/
+    301: Permanently Moved, if it detects the file name passed is "getmoved.html" it redirects the page to "https://google.com/ \n

 Thank you